 Strategic Defense For Civil Disputes

 Civil law disputes include almost any case that is not criminal.
 They can arise in any number of ways in our daily lives, from a contractor not completing a job as required to a neighbor putting on an addition that blocks your view or somehow harms your property’s value.
-If you are involved in a legal dispute, it is important to have an experienced attorney working on your behalf, providing advice and guidance about you options, which may include filing a lawsuit.
+If you are involved in a legal dispute, it is important to have an experienced attorney working on your behalf, providing advice and guidance about your options, which may include filing a lawsuit.

-At Norris Law, we have experience and skill to handle a wide range of civil legal disputes.
+At Norris Law, we have the experience and skill to handle a wide range of civil legal disputes.
 We can evaluate the facts of your case, and determine what the best course of action is, from attempting to solve the issue without going to court to filing a lawsuit and taking the case to a jury.

 Two Court Systems For Civil Law Cases